Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we consider the Dyonic Kerr-Sen black hole's and its spacetime structure.
-It is found that subextremal Dyonic Kerr-Sen black holes can be grouped into two categories, i.e., small-charge and large-charge black holes, where the latter is not possible in the Kerr-Newman BH.
-Comprehensive investigation of the possibilities on where the CTC may exist is then carried out and we found that CTC always exists in the region inside the black hole's inner horizon~(Cauchy horizon), $r<r_-$, for both categories.
-In addition, the contour plots of the CTCs boundaries and plots of metric functions for various combinations of the Dyonic Kerr-Sen black hole's parameters are also presented.
+In this work, we consider the Dyonic Kerr-Sen black hole and its spacetime structure.
+It is found that subextremal Dyonic Kerr-Sen black holes can be grouped into two categories; small-charge and large-charge black holes, where the latter is not possible in the Kerr-Newman BH.
+Comprehensive investigation of the possibilities on where the CTC may exist is then carried out and it is found that CTC always exists in the region inside the inner horizon of a black hole~(Cauchy horizon), $r<r_-$, for both categories.
+In addition, the contour plots of the CTCs boundaries and plots of metric functions for various combinations of the Dyonic Kerr-Sen black hole parameters are also presented.

-A novel investigation of the relativistic quantum scalar field dynamics in the region inside the black hole's inner horizon where CTCs exist is performed.
-In this work, it is for the first time the CPC is investigated by exactly solve the Klein-Gordon equation in the region inside the black hole's inner horizon.
+A novel investigation of the relativistic scalar field in the interior region of a DKSBH where CTCs exist is performed.
+In this work, it is for the first time the CPC is investigated by exactly solving the Klein-Gordon equation in the region inside the inner horizon of a black hole.
 Detail derivations to obtain the exact radial solutions of the governing Klein-Gordon equation and the quantized energy levels for both massive and massless scalar fields are presented.

 For massive fields, numerical analyses reveal that modes with $Re(\Omega)>0$ are growing over time (unstable) and modes with $Re(\Omega)<0$ are decaying, indicating whenever massive scalar fields propagate in the region with CTC, instability occurs and massive modes will grow exponentially over time as the consequence.
 For massless fields, instability occurs for QNMs with nonzero $Re(\Omega)$.
 It is analytically discovered that the condition \eqref{masslessgrow} for the instability to occur is $a^2>0$~(and $m_\ell \neq 0$), i.e., the BH simply has to be rotating and the field has to be circling around the BH.
 The condition, $a^2>0$, is also consistent with the condition that allows the CTC to exist (see \eqref{g33con}).
-The region with CTCs is unstable and CPC is proven valid for the KSBH.
+The region with CTCs is thus unstable and CPC is proven valid for the KSBH.